umbraco/UmbracoDocs/Getting-Started/Code/Debugging/index.md

 The trace requests for this page will appear if you refresh your trace.axd tab.

-Click on 'View Details' for a particualar request in the list to see the specific trace information for the page.
+Click on 'View Details' for a particular request in the list to see the specific trace information for the page.

 ![Trace Request Details](images/trace-request-details.png)